 Ethics and Morals – An Analogy with a Car Driver and an Automobile Engineer

-Connecting the above example with ethics and morals, you can see that following morals is just like driving the car without understanding the working principles of the engine.
-But if you follow ethical principles – you would be using reasoning and analysis (just like the automobile engineer in the above example) to understand the situation/case better.
+Connecting the above example with ethics and morals, you can see that following something mechanically (blindly) is just like driving a car without understanding the working principles of the engine.
+But if you follow ethical or moral principles – you would be using reasoning and analysis (just like the automobile engineer in the above example) to understand the situation/case better.
 If the engine starts to create trouble, the engineer may be able to use the problem-solving approach as well.

 Ethics and Human Interface – Topics Covered: